 Music and theatre projects

-Press and media work for the performing arts ranges from the bicentenary celebrations of the historic Theatre Royal Brighton to productions at Dartington International Summer School of Music, and the UK premiere of a new production by Footsbarn Travelling Theatre at Hall for Cornwall; as well as concerts and education projects for the Brook Street Band at the Wigmore Hall.
+LJA has recently been taken on to publicise The Hanover Band, one of the UK's finest period instrument orchestras.
+Other press and media work for the performing arts ranges from the bicentenary celebrations of the historic Theatre Royal Brighton to productions at Dartington International Summer School of Music, and the UK premiere of a new production by Footsbarn Travelling Theatre at Hall for Cornwall; as well as concerts and education projects for the Brook Street Band at the Wigmore Hall.

-Lianne Jarrett is on the Executive Committee of Brighton & Hove’s Arts and Creative Industries Commission.
+Lianne Jarrett is on the Executive Committee of Brighton & Hove’s Arts & Creative Industries Commission.
 For this, she instigated and created the regular Brighton & Hove Cultural Calendar, a quarterly digest of all major arts events across the city.